TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.V2/docs/exports/Set-JcSdkApplicationAssociation.md

 BODY <IGraphOperationApplication>: GraphOperation (Application)
   - `Id <String>`: The ObjectID of graph object being added or removed as an association.
   - `Op <String>`: How to modify the graph connection.
-  - `Type <String>`: Targets which a "application" can be associated to.
+  - `Type <Type>`: Targets which a "application" can be associated to.
   - `[Attributes <IGraphAttributes>]`: The graph attributes.
     - `[(Any) <Object>]`: This indicates any property can be added to this object.